progenetix/progenetix-web/docs/technical-notes.md

 ## Data Model & Database

-The Progenetix data model is based on a hierarchy in which `variant`s are from `callset`s (or "analyses") which are based on material from `biosample`s which were derived from `individual`s.
+The Progenetix data model is based on a hierarchy in which `variant`s are from `analysis`s (or "analyses") which are based on material from `biosample`s which were derived from `individual`s.

 These entities are represented in a MongoDB database with eponymous collections: